Spring Garden Revival

 Contact Kenilworth’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in Kenilworth.
 The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (up to 32 gallons) for curbside pickup.
-Commercial contractors may be subject to additional permit or fee requirements.
-For larger volumes, a yard waste drop-off site is available during posted hours, and residents may need a permit or sticker for access.
+Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (up to 32 gallons) for curbside collection.
+Commercial contractors may be subject to additional fee structures and must comply with bundling or bagging requirements.
+For larger quantities or off-schedule disposal, Kenilworth provides a yard waste drop-off site with specific operating hours and resident permit or sticker requirements.
 Always separate thatch from other yard waste if required by local guidelines.
-Accepted materials include:
+For up-to-date collection schedules, accepted materials, and drop-off procedures, contact:

 Kenilworth Department of Public Works